golemfactory/yagna/README.md

         <img src="https://img.shields.io/reddit/subreddit-subscribers/GolemProject?style=social" /></a>
 </p>

-Golem Network has officially gone on mainnet with the [Beta I release](https://blog.golemproject.net/mainnet-release-beta-i/).
+Golem Network has officially gone on Ethereum Mainnet with the [Beta I release](https://blog.golemproject.net/mainnet-release-beta-i/) in March 2021.

 Golem democratizes society’s access to computing power by creating a decentralized platform where anyone can build a variety of applications, request computational resources and/or offer their idle systems in exchange for cryptocurrency tokens (GLM).
 The actors in this decentralized network can assume one of the three non-exclusive roles: